XXVAngel/Breachobjectives/README.md

 # SCP:CB Short Guide
-A guide to beating SCP: Containment Breach.
+A guide to beating SCP: Containment Breach for new players.

 ## Light Containment Zone